dangmai/prettier-plugin-apex/packages/prettier-plugin-apex/README.md

 as well as following Prettier's [philosophy](https://prettier.io/docs/en/why-prettier.html).

-Prettier Apex allows Salesforce development teams to enforce a consistent code style, while being able to focus on writing code instead of formatting it.
+Prettier Apex allows Salesforce development teams to enforce a consistent code style, while being able to focus on writing code instead of debating how their code should be formatted.

 Since it is built on top of `jorje`, Salesforce's own internal parser, it is able to format Apex code with a very high degree of accuracy.